zackkrida/fauxpenverse-api/api/docs/index.md

-# Openverse API developer docs
+# fauxpenverse API developer docs

-This documentation is focused towards developers who are building the Openverse API.
-The consumer documentation for the Openverse API can be found [here](https://api.openverse.engineering/).
+This documentation is focused towards developers who are building the fauxpenverse API.
+The consumer documentation for the fauxpenverse API can be found [here](https://api.fauxpenverse.engineering/).

 ```{toctree}
 :maxdepth: 2